article · Career change into tech

 Build my personalized career plan

 A career change from finance to tech is realistic because finance and accounting skills — quantitative analysis, attention to detail, risk thinking, and working with structured data and systems — map directly onto named tech roles, and the lowest-risk path is to test the move with a small project before you quit.
 Search 'career change from finance to tech' and page one is bootcamps, affiliate listicles stuffed with uncited percentages, and crowd-sourced salary tools — all of which profit when you enroll or click.
-We sell nothing, so here is the honest version: whether the move fits you, the skill-transfer crosswalk from finance and accounting to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you quit.
+Nobody pays us to point you anywhere, so here is the honest version: whether the move fits you, the skill-transfer crosswalk from finance and accounting to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you quit.

 Key takeaways